 |Date||Machine ID||Hours of work||Site|

-Expert rules can be developed only by the close cooperation between data scientists and business.
-This is not an easy part that can be automated by “data cleaning tools,” which are great for hobbyists, but are not suitable for anything remotely serious.
+Expert rules can be developed only by the close cooperation between data scientists and businesses.
+This is not an easy part that can be automated by “data cleaning tools,” which are great for hobbyists but are not suitable for anything remotely serious.